sanskriti2012/Hotel-management-system/README.md

 User authentication and role-based access control Data encryption and backup Secured payment processing system Interfacing External System

 Integration with third-party booking platforms like Booking.com, Expedia Integration with property management systems.
 Interfaces with the POS used by restaurants and bars.
 Technologies Typically Utilize: Frontend: HTML, CSS, JavaScript, Angular, React.
-Backend: Node.js, Python (Django/Flask), Java (Spring), PHP (Laravel).
-Database: MySQL, PostgreSQL and MongoDB.
-Other Tools: APIs in relation to payment gateways, APIs to interface cloud storage, and APIs linked to analytics Project Development Phases: Requirement Gathering
+Backend:PHP (Laravel).
+Database: MySQL.

 Understand the requirements from the hotel owner end with respect to the project scope.
 System Design